 5 - Light-Induced Degradation (LID) & Light and Elevated Temperature Induced Degradation (LETID)

-The LID & LETID test for the PVEL scorecard 2024 evaluates how well solar panels maintain their performance over time when exposed to sunlight and higher temperatures.
-LID measures how much a panel's power output drops initially when it's first used, due to material changes.
-LETID extends this by looking at how panels cope with both sunlight and heat over their lifespan.
-These tests help determine which panels are more reliable and durable for use in solar energy systems.
+The LID & LETID test in the PVEL scorecard 2024 evaluates how solar panels maintain their performance when exposed to sunlight and higher temperatures.
+LID measures the initial drop in power output when a panel is first used due to material changes, while LETID assesses how panels endure the combined effects of sunlight and heat over time.

 2023 and 2024 LID & LETID Comparison